telerik/fiddler-everywhere-docs/knowledge-base/create-a-rule-to-disable-cache.md

 You can use the **Rules** tab to create and apply a rule for all traffic that goes through the proxy.

-- Create a condtition that matches all captured traffic (for demonstartion purposes we are using regular expression).
+- Create a condtition that matches all captured trafficc.
+For demonstartion purposes we are using regular expression `.*` which matches every string.

     ![Matching all traffic through ReGex](../images/kb/custom-rules/disable-caching-rule-condition.png)